ahkamboh/swift-mail/README.md

 # SwiftMail

 Welcome to **SwiftMail**, your AI-powered solution for writing cold emails efficiently.
-Our app is now fully completed and live at [swift-mail.vercel.app](https://swift-mail.vercel.app).
+We are excited to announce the launch of our **beta version**, now live at [swift-mail.vercel.app](https://swift-mail.vercel.app).

 ## About SwiftMail